 Interest in agglomeration economies has been increasing since Krugman's seminal 1991 Journal of Political Economy piece synthesized many older strands from the regional science literature to generate a micro-theory general equilibrium model that exhibited strong divergence and several interesting dynamic possibilities.
 Ottaviano and Thisse (2004) offer a review of the substantial theoretical literature that followed.
-Other authors have offered other avenues from which similar dynamics might arise.12 It has been difficult to assess the implications of this literature on the more neoclassical regional literature that follows Roback partly because Roback's model is mute on the scale of the city.
+Other authors have offered other avenues from which similar dynamics might arise.
+10 It has been difficult to assess the implications of this literature on the more neoclassical regional literature that follows Roback partly because Roback's model is mute on the scale of the city.
 By bringing city size into the analysis, the assumption of heterogeneous moving costs allows for a connection between the QOL literature and the newer agglomeration literature because amenities can be produced endogenously.
-We believe this extension is extremely important since almost any amenity imaginable (with the exception of climate, terrain and possibly water cover) is endogenously generated by local populations.
-Cultural amenities, professional sports teams, land cover, architectural beauty, infrastructure, public services and a host of new economic geographic agglomeration economies and human capital externalities all arise endogenously from the local population.
-We see this as an important next step in our understanding of amenities.
-Tabuchi and Thisse (2002) embed amenities in an agglomeration model, but the amenities are assumed exogenous.
-The entire new economic geography theoretical literature can be seen as an attempt to build microfoundations for a set of endogenous firm amenities.
-Here we stress that the set of endogenous amenities that exist in the real world are much broader than those modeled in the recent agglomeration literature, and constitute most of the things that make cities cities, as opposed to overgrown towns.